how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 You might just be flying high like this guy with just 7 hours of sleep!

-Now with that said, it’s important to say that the exact amount of sleep needed to avoid all of those aliments mentioned above or to live longer, is relatively unknown.
+Now with that said, it’s important to say that the exact amount of sleep needed to avoid all of those ailments mentioned above or to live longer, is relatively unknown.
 It’s not an exact science.
 There are too many factors at play.

 7 versus 9 hours doesn’t seem like much of a difference.
 Even 7 versus 8 hours.
 But it is.
 It is a very big difference.